 The Center for Excellence in Aging and Health (CEAH) was conceived in 2017 and launched in 2018 with the hire of Founding Director Tom Meuser, Ph.D., a clinical psychologist and gerontologist with New England roots.
-CEAH is a university-wide center focused on engaging faculty and students in applied research on healthful aging.
+CEAH is a university-wide center focused on engaging faculty and students in applied learning and research on healthful aging.

 Truly healthy aging is about having an engaged, meaningful daily life, as much as it is about taking a medication to treat a specific illness.
 The best research on human aging places the person first.
 A “whole person” approach recognizes that personal strengths, desires, and capabilities are just as important to good health as specific behaviors, symptoms, or diagnoses.
 CEAH is committed to looking beyond the deficit model to meet, know, and celebrate the lives and legacies of aging Mainers.